In-depth analysis of music structure as a text network: Conclusion and Discussions

 By mapping the words of musical texts into 1 and 2 D in EEN, we discovered different regularity in composition structures of Baroque, Classical and Romantic period music.
-Our approach from a more scientific angle allows us to not only (1) obtain several results that are in line with current musical understandings, but also (2) differentiate non music through its higher graph density from music, (3) offer insights into the evolution of musical texts, and (4) demonstrate a promising way to automatically generate music based solely on a 2D EEN image without audio inputs.
-Among the conclusion for (1), we found that (i) Baroque period is characterized by a more rigorous and ordered structure that emphasizes on repeating the same form, as exemplified by the repetition of a particular pattern in works like Fugue and Johann Pachelbel’s Canon \cite{FU,CANON}, (ii) although Beethoven falls between the Baroque and Romantic periods, the self-organizing characteristics of his music are closer to the structure of the Baroque period, (iii) the arrangement of words for Romantic music distinctly differs from the two preceding periods, which supports the emphasis on individualism by Romantic composers.
+Our approach from a more scientific angle allows us to not only (1) obtain several results that are in line with current musical understandings, but also (2) differentiate non-music through its higher graph density from music, and offer insights into the evolution of musical texts.
+Among the conclusion for (1), we found that (i) Baroque period is characterized by a more rigorous and ordered structure that emphasizes on repeating the same form, as exemplified by the repetition of a particular pattern in works like Fugue and Johann Pachelbel’s Canon \cite{FU,CANON}, (ii) although Beethoven falls between the Baroque and Romantic periods, the characteristics of his music are closer to the structure of the Baroque period, (iii) the arrangement of words for Romantic music distinctly differs from the two preceding periods, which supports the emphasis on individualism by Romantic composers.

-Preliminary results for (3) suggest that it is promising to promote EEN to music with non-equal temperament laws.
-For instance, we may use the self-organized weights of Austronesian music as an indicator for the evolution and migration of Austronesian peoples \cite{S1,S2}, much like the role of genes \cite{ge1}.
+Preliminary results for (2) suggest that it is promising to promote EEN to music with non-equal temperament laws.
+For instance, we may use the weights of Austronesian music as an indicator for the evolution and migration of Austronesian peoples \cite{S1,S2}, much like the role of genes \cite{Zipfs2}.
 Our approach has good potential to substantially advance the field of anthropology \cite{ant1}.

-In support of (4), we utilized the generated antagonism network (GAN) \cite{GAN1} and successfully produced new 2D EEN images, as detailed in SM: Sec.
-VI \cite{SM}.
+If 2D's EEN is the result of converting music into digitized musical text, it implies that if we can automatically generate a 2D EEN generator trained on a specific period, we could potentially use such a text-based network approach for music generation, for example, by utilizing the generated antagonism network (GAN). \cite{GAN1}.
 Different from directly manipulating music by audio format \cite{NM1}.
 In the meantime, it is recommendable to incorporate cycle-GAN \cite{ CYC_G} between 2D EEN and the Mel spectrum \cite{MEL1,MEL2} to explore how words are presented in music information.